republicofmakers/HW-KICAD-FREECAD-MCU-Programmer/README.md

 This will be MCU Programmer with pogo pins.
 It is under development.

-I design simple pogo pin testers but these are more suitable for low volume production.
+Before ,I designed simple pogo pin testers which can program single device but these are more suitable for low volume production.

-This is a tester for high volume production. (upto 128 MCU , depend on the panel size)
+This is a tester for high volume production, can program and test multiple PCBs. (upto 128 MCU , depend on the panel size)

 This project will provide to :